 Where can I donate blood in Hong Kong?

-As of August 2023, there are 10 Red Cross donor centres in Hong Kong.
-You’ll find them in areas such as Central, Mong Kok, Sha Tin, Kwun Tong, and more.
-There are mobile donation services and vehicles, too.
+As of July 2024, there are 12 Hong Kong Red Cross blood donation centres.
+You’ll find them all across Hong Kong in areas such as Central, Mong Kok, Sha Tin, Kwun Tong, and more, allowing convenient service.
+There are mobile donation vehicles, too.

 How do I prepare for the day of my donation?